 In California, the self-defense statutes state that you have the right to defend yourself, a family member, and even another person from an aggressor.
-You have zero duty to retreat either inside or outside of your home (castle).
-There is no “stand-your-ground” law that has so far passed legislative enactment in California.
+You have zero duty to retreat inside or outside your home (castle).
+No “stand-your-ground” law has so far passed legislative enactment in California.
 But with more leftist control of the state, look for this natural, civil right to be stripped from citizens.

-However, the existing legal norms provide a degree of protection for individuals who are defending themselves only under specific conditions.
+However, the existing legal norms provide a degree of protection for individuals defending themselves only under specific conditions.
 (Force used must be reasonably necessary to defend against something considered imminent.

 Under “stand-your-ground” laws in many states, people have the right to defend themselves or others if they reasonably believe there is a genuine risk of death or bodily harm.

 To prevent serious danger, significant physical damage, or death, deadly force is regarded under California law as acceptable.
-Instead of retreating, a person has the liberty to stand their ground and fight back.
+Instead of retreating, a person can stand their ground and fight back.
 Some states, including California, allow the victim to pursue an attacker to force them out of the danger zone and protect others.